-Certified Credit Counselors are personal credit counselors who are able to look at your financial history and design a plan that will balance your expenses and debts with your income and financial goals.
+Credit counselors are financial experts who use their expertise to help you get your finances under control.
+By looking at your financial history, they can design a plan that will balance your expenses and debts with your income and financial goals.

 Fees for credit counseling services vary widely and may include:

 How to choose a credit counselor

 When you look for a credit counseling service, be sure to:

 How to choose a credit counselor:

 In the U.S., that means accreditation by the Council on Accreditation (COA) or the International Organization for Standardization (ISO).
 They should also belong to the National Foundation for Credit Counseling (NFCC) or the Association of Independent Consumer Credit Counseling Agencies (AICCCA).